Quantitative-Conservation-Lab/Sipe_etal/README.md

 Ecosphere

-Please contact the first author for questions about the code or data: Hannah Sipe (sipeh@uw.edu).
+Please contact the first author for questions about the code or data: Hannah Sipe (sipeh369@gmail.com).

 #### Citation
 Sipe HA, IN Keren, and SJ Converse.
 2023.
 Integrating community science and agency-collected monitoring data to expand monitoring capacity at large spatial scales.
 Ecosphere.